etwasmitbaum/i-am-acro/README.md

 # i-am-acro
 Acronym package for typst, aiming for multilanguage support and feature richness.

+This package manages acronyms with multiple defined languages and supports advanced features like displaying an acronym with suffix or a custom form.

 For a full guide how to use this package see the documentation: [docs.pdf](https://github.com/etwasmitbaum/i-am-acro/blob/main/docs.pdf)

 A quick overview of the features: